Ideal

 F20

-Display shows F20, heater may not respond to hot water demand but heating may still work (on combi-type water heater systems).
+The display shows F20, and the heater may not respond to hot water demand, but heating may still work (on combi-type water heater systems).

 DHW Demand Recognition Fault